 - Epoxy resins will not release easily from molds.
 Do not use them to make dollhouse jellies or other items which need to be extracted from a mold.

-- When filling a container with a small opening fill it with mixed resin drop by drop from a pin or toothpick or use a disposable eye dropper or syringe.
+- When filling a container with a small opening, fill it with mixed resin drop by drop from a pin or toothpick.
+You can also use a disposable eyedropper or syringe.

 - Some plastic pieces can dissolve in epoxy resins.
 Check that backings and colors will not be affected by the resin before working with your final project.

 - Check that anything you want the resin to set around does not give off air bubbles that will show in the set resin.